nicktodd/spring-course/docs/README.md

 # Spring Course Labs

-# Exercises for the Spring with MySQL and Maven Pathway
+# Pune January 2026 Exercises for the Spring with MySQL and Maven Pathway

 [JPA with Hibernate](jpa.md)